 Kustermans Berry Farm (near Mount Brydges)

 A great farm just a short drive north-west of London.
 We love to combine picking up our own blueberries and then spend the rest of the day playing on the farm.
 Kids can go wild on the jumping pillow, go-carts, sandhill, or corn maze.
 They can also enjoy pony rides and petting small farm animals such as goats and sheep.
 You can bring your own food and have a small picnic, or you can buy refreshments in the barn shop.
-In the fall they have two special events: Fall Festival and Halloween-themed Kustermans After Dark.
+In the fall they have four special events: Easter Festival, Summer Sunflower festival, Fall Festival and Christmas Festival.

 Address: 23188 Springwell Rd, Mount Brydges, ON; Phone: 519-264 9199